 - Put out positive vibes

 Also, ensure that you follow Qantas tip and get your children excited about travel.
 For us travelling to see the family is always exciting.
-As although we choose to live abroad, we miss family and friends and cherish time together.
+As although we choose to live abroad, we miss family and friends and cherish our time together.
 Family is one thing I can’t live without.

 I still have many travel goals on my life goals list.
 Share in comments where you are travelling to or any other flying with children tips.